gunjanghate/GitGenie/Readme.md

 ---

-This document captures the current state of **Git genie CLI**, including all features, functionality, CLI behavior, project structure, and comprehensive usage examples.
+This document captures the current state of **GitGenie CLI**, including all features, functionality, CLI behavior, project structure, and comprehensive usage examples.
 It serves as a complete reference for users and developers working with or extending the tool.